SudhanshuC/Maltego-Transforms/README.md

-Maltego-Transforms
+Maltego-Addons
 ==================

-Some simple Maltego Transforms and Machines
+Some simple Maltego Transforms, Machines and other Extensions

 Prerequisites: